Spider-Man (2002 video game): Plot

-Meanwhile, Osborn is fired from Oscorp due to failing to complete the super-soldier serum in time.
-He decides to test it on himself, leading to the creation of a psychopathic alternate personality: the Green Goblin.
-Sporting experimental armor, a glider, and an arsenal of advanced weapons, he attacks the yearly Oscorp Unity Day Festival to exact revenge on those who fired him.
+Meanwhile, Osborn was fired from Oscorp for failing to complete the super-soldier serum on time.
+He decides to test it on himself, creating a psychopathic alternate personality: the Green Goblin.
+Sporting experimental armor, a glider, and an arsenal of advanced weapons, he attacks the yearly Oscorp Unity Day Festival to kill those who fired him.
 Peter's friend and crush, Mary Jane Watson, is caught in the chaos, but Peter intervenes as Spider-Man and rescues her.
-Grateful, she kisses him, just as a spider bot photographs them from afar.
+Grateful, she kisses him as a spider bot photographs them from afar.
 Spider-Man then fights the Goblin, stopping him from harming more bystanders.
 Impressed, the Goblin offers Spider-Man a chance to join him, but the latter refuses.
 The Goblin then reveals he has planted bombs filled with deadly gas all over the city and escapes while Spider-Man finds and disarms the bombs.

 In the Xbox version only, Osborn later hires Kraven the Hunter to capture Spider-Man.
 Luring him to a zoo, Kraven poisons him and forces him to complete an obstacle course filled with deadly traps while hunting him.
-In the end, Spider-Man defeats Kraven and leaves him for the police, obtaining an antidote for the poison in the process.
+Ultimately, Spider-Man defeats Kraven and leaves him for the police, obtaining an antidote for the poison.

 After another battle with the Goblin, Spider-Man studies a piece of the villain's gear that he recovered and learns that Oscorp manufactured it.
-Infiltrating the Oscorp building to investigate further, he avoids detection by the security as he makes his way to the secret labs, where he discovers chemical weapons being made and a giant robot, and neutralizes both.
+Infiltrating the Oscorp building to investigate further, he avoids detection by the security.
+He makes his way to the secret labs, where he discovers chemical weapons and a giant robot being made, and he neutralizes both.
 Spider-Man then arrives in Osborn's office and learns that the Goblin knows about Mary Jane after seeing the photograph of her kissing him.
 Deducing that the Goblin kidnapped Mary Jane to lure him out, Spider-Man escapes from Oscorp and chases the Goblin to the Queensboro Bridge, where he rescues Mary Jane and defeats the villain.
-The Goblin unmasks himself as Osborn and, in a final attempt to kill Spider-Man, accidentally gets impaled by his glider.
+The Goblin unmasks himself as Osborn and accidentally gets impaled by his glider in a final attempt to kill Spider-Man.
 Before he dies, Osborn asks Spider-Man not to reveal his identity as the Goblin to his son Harry.
-Spider-Man attempts to reveal his identity to Mary Jane but stops when she kisses him.
+Spider-Man attempts to reveal his identity to Mary Jane, but stops when she kisses him.
 Spider-Man then ends the game with a fourth wall break, telling the player to "go outside and play."